MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 ## Add project files

-In these steps, you add three new files to your project.
+In these steps, you add four new files to your project.

 * *app.tsx*
 * *webpack-config.js*